 In one-wall kitchens, all cabinets and countertops are installed on one side of the room.
 It’s a great layout for smaller kitchens, which is why it’s often used in studio and loft spaces.
 Since everything is on one wall, the rest of the room is able to look spacious and clean.

 If you’re planning on implementing a one-wall kitchen layout, it’s important to think vertically.
 In order to optimize storage space, you should have upper and lower cabinets on the wall.
-If you have room below the ceiling, you could even store things like pots, pans, or decor on the top of your cabinets in order to use your space efficiently.
+If you have taller ceilings, consider stacking your cabinets to the ceiling in order to use your space efficiently.

 Also, although one-wall kitchens are typically good for smaller spaces, if you find yourself with more room, you could consider putting in an island to evolve the space into a one-wall-galley hybrid.